 There would be a lot of collective self-governance on lots of different scales at the same time, complex nets of coordination so that the people growing food are connected to the people eating food, and it’s all connected to people doing healthcare.

 People are really afraid of this world I’m talking about — that there wouldn’t be medicine or innovation or technology.
 I just really don’t believe that.
 That’s one of the lies of capitalism.

-Clara Liang is a writer based in San Francisco and an In These Times editorial intern.
+Clara Liang is a writer based in San Francisco and Assistant to the Managing Editor at In These Times.
 She recently graduated from Carleton College with a degree in American Studies and Race, Ethnicity, and Indigeneity Studies.